-Data from Jefferson State Trading Company's publicly available quota pound auction price table.
+a/ Data from Jefferson State Trading Company's publicly available quota pound auction price table.
 All other data are from trades reported to NMFS with price data as recorded on the vessel account page.

-The 2015-2016 PCGFSS survey highlighted the concerns around yelloweye rockfish and the high degree of risk that even a small number of accidentally harvested yelloweye "would put most guys out of business" [Trawl Fisherman, OR].
-With an annual vessel QP use level of 11.4 percent of the trawl allocation, in the first year of the program, a tow with 151 pounds of yelloweye would have required a vessel to sit out the remainder of the season.
+With an annual vessel OP use level of 11.4 percent of the trawl allocation, in the first year of the program, a tow with 151 pounds of yelloweye would have required a vessel to sit out the remainder of the season.
 Depending on the time of year and flexibility of the vessel/processor to substitute alternate fisheries for the planned season catch, being shut out of the fishery after meeting or exceeding an annual use cap could leave a business unable to meet financial obligations, such as any debt payments in what is often a highly leveraged enterprise.
-In more than seven years of the IFQ program, zero vessels18 have exceeded the yelloweye rockfish vessel cap, and sector wide quota pound usage has remained around 10 percent.
+In more than seven years of the IFQ program, zero vessels21 have exceeded the yelloweye rockfish vessel cap, and sector wide quota pound usage has remained around 10 percent.
 A number of participants discussed shifting fishing practices drastically (i.e., completely avoiding targeting certain species, staying away from certain fishing spots as a result) for fear of yelloweye rockfish catch.
-Low usage and avoidance behavior may reflect overweighting of the small probability of a tow that would exceed the annual vessel limit, a widely observed decisional structure in behavior economics where the probability of rare events are overestimated and potential losses weighted more than gains (see for example, Burns et al 2010).
-This risk avoidance appears likely to be persistent--in 2018, the annual vessel use limit is 276 pounds, an 82 percent increase over the 2011 limit, yet attainment of yelloweye rockfish restricted stocks (e.g., lingcod) remains constant, with avoidance continuing to remain a large concern to trawlers (Agenda Item E.7.a, Community Advisory Body Report 1, September 2017).
-The annual yelloweye rockfish vessel limit would increase to 477 under No Action, a 72 percent increase over the 2018 limit.
+Low usage and avoidance behavior may reflect overweighting of the small probability of a tow that would exceed the annual vessel limit, a widely observed decisional structure in behavior economics where the probability of rare events are overestimated and potential losses weighted more than gains (see for example, Burns et al. (2010)).
+This risk avoidance appears likely to be persistent-in 2018, the annual vessel use limit is 276 pounds, an 82 percent increase over the 2011 limit, yet attainment of yelloweye rockfish restricted stocks (e.g., lingcod) remains constant, with avoidance continuing to remain a large concern to trawlers (Agenda Item E.7.a, Community Advisory Body Report 1, September 2017), The annual yelloweye rockfish vessel limit would increase to 477 under No Action, a 72 percent increase over the 2018 limit.
 Behavioral responses to a similarly scaled increase in the first seven years of the program indicate that this would likely not provide a sufficient reduction in perceived risk, and thus would be unlikely to change fishing behavior enough to increase attainment of the underutilized stocks described above.
 The vessel limit would increase to 678 pounds under Alternative 1, and 854 pounds under Alternative 2, with the additional 201 and 377 pounds respectively serving as a "buffer" against the estimated risk of exceeding a limit and subsequent financial consequences.

 Catches for many of these "bycatch" species tend to be rare, highly uncertain, and concentrated, creating the potential for mismatches between allocations and catches and the need to redistribute and aggregate dispersed QP holdings (Holland and Jannot 2012).
-As shown in Table B-11, the mean haul from 2012-
+As shown in Table B-12, the mean haul from 2012-16 contained less than two fish.
+However, there has been a low volume of trades since 2011, with vessels worried that in the low-probability event they encounter yelloweye rockfish, they won't be able to acquire the quota pounds needed to cover the catch at any price, shutting them out for the remainder of the season.
+For example, in 2011 only 14 vessels caught any yelloweye rockfish in the IFQ fishery, while QP was dispersed to over 120 vessel owners (Holland 2016).

-18 For reference, in 2011 90 vessels participated in the non-whiting trawl fishery, this number declined each year to 53 in 2015 (Five Year Review).
+21 For reference, in 2011 90 vessels participated in the non-whiting trawl fishery, this number declined each year to 53 in 2015 (Five Year Review).